aakriiti2504/Pewlett-Hackard-Analysis/README.md

 - Deliverable 2: The Employees Eligible for the Mentorship Program
 - Deliverable 3: A written report on the employee database analysis (README.md)

-# Tools used:
+## Tools used:
 #### SQL -
 Databases are used everywhere—small and large businesses, and even individuals working on personal projects—and SQL is one of the most widely used query languages.
 Its ability to organize and query data, especially on a large scale, makes SQL knowledge a highly sought after skill in the workforce.
 SQL statements will be used to perform data analysis.
 For this project we will be using the following two tools:

 - 1. PostgreSQL/Postgres - Postgres SQL is a relational database system holding data.
 This type of database consists of tables and their predefined relationships.
 It is a reliable and easy to use database for SQL.
 Itcreates a local server on the computer which is where the databases created will be stored.
 The databses will be storing the tables nad the data.
-- 2. pgAdmin - It is the interface that talks to Postgres. pgAdmin is an interface specifically built for Postgres.
+- 2. pgAdmin - It is the graphical user interface (GUI) that talks to Postgres. pgAdmin is an interface specifically built for Postgres.
 It is also user-friendly and easy to navigate with loads of documentation available.
 It is the window into our database, that is, it's where queries are written and executed and where results are viewed.
 While Postgres holds the files, pgAdmin provides the access.
 All SQL actions take place within these two programs.
 #### Entity Relationship Diagrams(ERDs) -
 An entity relationship diagram (ERD) is a type of flowchart that highlights different tables and their relationships to each other.
 The ERD does not include any actual data, but it does capture the following pertinent information from each CSV file: